There are 49 buildings on the 514-acre campus of UNK. In addition UNK offers courses at College Park in Grand Island, NE. The major buildings are:

 The Nebraskan Student Union

 This building was opened in 1964.
 A major renovation and addition was completed in 2002 adding 25,000 square feet.
 In 2018, a $6 million renovation was completed to the space creating improved dining and meeting spaces.
-The Nebraskan houses union administrative offices, the Office of Multicultural Affairs as well as student activity offices, UNK food service operations, the campus bookstore and conference space.
+The Nebraskan houses union administrative offices, the Office of Student Inclusion & Diversity as well as student activity offices, UNK food service operations, the campus bookstore and conference space.

 Ockinga Seminar Center